-- When the check box is unchecked, browse dialog boxes always open to their predefined first-use locations in the catalog.
+- Unchecked—Browse dialog boxes always open to their first-use locations.

-- When the check box is checked, last-visited locations are cleared for all browse dialog boxes.
+- Checked—Last visited locations are cleared from browse dialog boxes.

-Clearing last-visited locations is a one-time operation, like clearing a cache.
-When you click OK on the Options dialog box, the operation takes effect and the check box is unchecked automatically.
-The next time you open any browse dialog box, it opens to its predefined first-use location.
-Thereafter, the Accept default behavior for each browse dialog box setting is observed.
-If default behavior is accepted, last-visited locations are used again for browse dialog boxes that support them.
+Clearing last visited locations is a one-time operation, like clearing a cache.
+When you click OK on the Options dialog box, the operation takes effect (and the check box is unchecked).
+The next time you open a browse dialog box, it opens to its predefined first-use location.
+Thereafter, it observes the Accept default behavior for each browse dialog box setting.